TGAC/COPO-documentation/about/sample-managers-guidelines.rst

             <br>

-   Similarly, if the desired profile is an :abbr:`ASG (Aquatic Symbiosis Genomics)` profile, the same action occurs.

    .. centered:: **OR**

-   If the desired profile is an :abbr:`ERGA (European Reference Genome Atlas)` profile, navigate to the **Samples** web page by clicking the |link-icon| icon in the **Samples link** table column of the table row for the desired profile in the **Profiles for My Sequencing Centre** tab as shown below:

    .. figure:: /assets/images/samples_accept_reject/samples_accept_reject_pointer_to_samples_link_icon_for_erga_profile.png
       :alt: Pointer to 'Samples' web page link on the 'Accept or Reject Samples' web page for the desired ERGA profile